 Financial incentives will be paid over a two-year period in equal installments.
-The dates on which financial incentives are paid shall be set by the Board at the time the financial incentives are determined, and may not be changed after being set.
+The dates on which financial incentives are paid shall be set by the Board at the time the financial incentives are determined and may not be changed after being set.
 If the CIO separates from employment, the Board may not pay out any remaining financial incentives due to be paid after the date of separation from employment.
-The Board may not pay financial incentives in a year in which State employees are subject to a furlough, but may pay them out after the furlough period has ended, if the CIO is currently employed as the CIO.
+The Board may pay any remaining earned financial incentives after the date of separation from employment if the CIO retires directly from the Investment Division on or within 30 days after the date of separation from employees are subject to a furlough but may pay them out after the furlough period has ended, if the CIO is currently employed as the CIO.